gSrikar/ImageLoadLibrary/README.md

 # ImageLoadLibrary
-Loads the image onto an Imageview
+Loads the image onto an Image view